-Each Director who is not a salaried officer of the Corporation or any of its subsidiaries (a "Non-Executive Director") receives compensation for serving on the Board consisting of a cash retainer and an annual equity retainer payable in deferred share units, as well as cash payments for serving as chair on a Board Committee, if applicable.
+In 2022, each Director who is not a salaried officer of the Corporation or any of its subsidiaries (a "Non-Executive Director") received compensation for serving on the Board consisting of a cash retainer and an annual equity retainer payable in deferred share units, as well as cash payments for serving as chair on a Board Committee, if applicable.
 In addition, upon his or her appointment, each Director is awarded a one-time deferred share unit grant of \$75,000 for serving on the Board.
 See "Election of the Board of Directors - Compensation of Directors - Deferred Share Units Plan" for a description of the deferred share unit plan adopted by the Corporation.
-The table below highlights the annual Director compensation structure:
+The table below highlights the annual Director compensation structure for 2022.
+In August 2022, the DSU Plan was amended to allow Eligible Directors the right to elect to receive up to 100% of their annual retainer for service on the Board or Chair in either cash or DSUs.